rajdee/redux-in-russian/docs/advanced/Middleware.md

 * It only exposes a subset of the [store API](../api/Store.md) to the middleware: [`dispatch(action)`](../api/Store.md#dispatch) and [`getState()`](../api/Store. md#getState).

 * It does a bit of trickery to make sure that if you call `store.dispatch(action)` from your middleware instead of `next(action)`, the action will actually travel the whole middleware chain again, including the current middleware.
-This is useful for asynchronous middleware, as we will see [later](AsyncActions.md).
+This is useful for asynchronous middleware, as we have seen [previously](AsyncActions.md).

 * To ensure that you may only apply middleware once, it operates on `createStore()` rather than on `store` itself.
 Instead of `(store, middlewares) => store`, its signature is `(...middlewares) => (createStore) => createStore`.